microsoftgraph/microsoft-graph-toolkit/docs/components/peson.md

-# Persona Control
+# Person Control

 ## Description
-The persona control is used to display a person or contact by using their photo, name, and/or email address.
+The person control is used to display a person or contact by using their photo, name, and/or email address.

 ## Authentication